emfourem/Asta-Fantacalcio-Classic-25Players/README.md

     python server.py
     ```

 2. **Note the address** where the server is listening.
 You will need this address later.
+Don't use IP Addresses like 0.0.0.0:xxx or 127.0.0.1:xxx.

 #### 4. Run the Banditore App